Not all base layers will fit all conditions.

 What is the wicking effect?

 Avoid cotton at any cost!
-Even though cotton is warm, cotton will absorb and hold on to moisture instead of wicking it away.
-In cold temperatures, the wet cotton will get cooled and as a result cool your body temperature as well, which can be dangerous.
+Even though cotton is warm, it will absorb and hold onto moisture instead of wicking it away.

 What are base layers made from?

-Recommended base layers for skiing are either made from synthetic materials or merino wool.
 It is not uncommon to see base layers (even those made with merino wool) made from a blend of different materials.

 Both types of base layers have pros and cons.
 They also work in different ways, which I’ll describe below.

-Base layers made from synthetic materials are light-weight, good at wicking away sweat, and quick drying.
-They are often made from a hybrid of polyamide, polyester, nylon, elastane or similar materials.
+Base layers made from synthetic materials are lightweight, good at wicking away sweat, and quick drying.
+They are often made from a hybrid of polyamide, polyester, nylon, elastane, or similar materials.

-Merino wool is grown by merino sheep, which live in icy conditions in New Zealand, and is thinner and softer than regular wool.
+Merino wool is grown by merino sheep, which live in icy conditions in New Zealand and is thinner and softer than regular wool.

 Merino wool doesn’t have the same wicking abilities as synthetic materials.
-Instead, merino wool relies on absorbing sweat, but it does so while maintaining its breathability and temperature regulation abilities at the same time (as opposed to cotton).
+Instead, merino wool relies on absorbing sweat, but it does so while maintaining its breathability and core body temperature regulation abilities at the same time (as opposed to cotton).

 And the thicker or more heavy-weight (more on that in a moment) a base layer you choose, the worse the wicking abilities become.